 Preparing the soil of a garden is tedious, backbreaking work.
-With the help of a corded cultivator, you can reduce the time spent bending over to mix the soil, aerate it, remove weeds, and get the garden bed in ship for planting crops to a fraction of what you would regularly spend doing manual work.
+With the help of a corded cultivator, you can reduce the time spent bending over to mix the soil, aerate it, remove weeds, and get the garden bed in the ship for planting crops to a fraction of what you would regularly spend doing manual work.
 These devices are true time-savers that even home garden hobbyists can utilize to yield more vivacious vegetables.

 In this article, we’re going do a quick comparison of between two highly rated cultivators – the Earthwise TC70001 and the Sun Joe TJ600E.
 Both of these are corded-electric tools that rely on an electrical to supply power.
-They’re both lightweight, easy to maneuver on soil, and work beautifully at prepping your garden bed prior to plopping in seeds.
+They’re both lightweight, easy to maneuver on soil, and work beautifully at prepping your garden bed before plopping in seeds.
 They’re not the most powerful cultivators available on the market.
 For that, you’d have to search for gas-powered cultivators designed for industrial-grade farming.
 Let’s see how these two entry-level, home-use garden tools fare.

-The Earthwise comes with a 8.5-amp motor.
+The Earthwise comes with an 8.5-amp motor.
 It’s not even close to the most powerful corded-electric motors currently available, but it delivers proper speed and performance for simple home garden prepping tasks.
 The motor generates up to 320 RPM of the 4 steel tines for pulverizing stubborn dirt clumps and aerating the soil to let nutrients penetrate properly.